Home » Recipes » Appetizer Recipes » Cranberry Pecan Baked Brie

 • Features classic fall ingredients.

-Photo of ingredients needed to make the recipe.
+All ingredients needed to make the recipe.

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🧀 What is Brie?
+What is Brie?

-Brie is a soft, ripened cheese, usually light yellow to white in color with a rind of white mold.
+Brie is a soft, ripened cheese, usually light yellow to white in color, with a rind of white mold.
 It’s made from cow’s milk and has a buttery flavor with a runny, creamy texture.
 In short, it’s totally delicious!

-🔪 How to Make Baked Brie with Cranberries and Pecans
+How to Make Baked Brie with Cranberries and Pecans

 1. Heat the oven to 375 degrees.
 Spray a baking sheet with cooking spray.